wamp-proto/wamp-proto/rfc/text/advanced/ap_23_pubsub_publisher_identification.md

 A *Broker* may also (automatically) disclose the identity of a *Publisher* even without the *Publisher* having explicitly requested to do so when the *Broker* configuration (for the publication topic) is set up to do so.

+**Additional Identity Information**

+When publisher disclosure is allowed for a particular PUBLISH message, the corresponding `EVENT` message MAY also contain the following additional properties in its `Details` dictionary:

+- `EVENT.Details.publisher_authid|string`
+- `EVENT.Details.publisher_authrole|string`

 **Feature Announcement**

 Support for this feature MUST be announced by *Publishers* (`role := "publisher"`), *Brokers* (`role := "broker"`) and *Subscribers* (`role := "subscriber"`) via